MichaelKleyman/Flexpa-Work-Sample/README.md

 ## Installation
 Open two terminals

-Change directories into felxpa-app and server in each terminal
+Change directories into flexpa-app and server in each terminal

 ```bash
 cd flexpa-app